botgram/botgram/docs/global.md

 Long polling, on the other hand, is really easy to implement and requires zero configuration from either side.

+### Update IDs

+Update IDs are there only to verify that updates are received in the correct order, and ensure there are no lost updates.
+Because botgram handles update receiving for the user, exposing them is useless.

 TODO: make everything chainable